ofek/asciinema.github.io/docs/community.md

 When posting about asciinema don't forget to use `#asciinema` hashtag!

-_Please don't use Mastodon to report bugs or seek help._
+_Please don't use Mastodon to report bugs or seek help.
+Instead use one of the alternatives below (help), or use an issue tracker (bugs)._

 ## Forum